dummmy1/mimmion/README.md

-Three.js kokeilua ~ pyörivä blender-minion malli
+Three.js testing ~ spinning blender-model minion in the background